Research Experience. We prefer, but do not require, prior research experience for admission to our M.S. program.

 Step A: To begin the application process navigate to the UF Graduate School website http://gradschool.ufl.edu/students/application-and-admission.html and complete the application to the UF Graduate School.
 A completed application consists of your online application, Statement of Purpose, Official Transcripts, Official Test Scores, and three Letters of Recommendation.
 These documents are then reviewed by the Masters Admissions Committee.
 Students meeting the requirements will be conditionally accepted into the Masters Program at the University of Florida College of Medicine.

-Applications are accepted beginning the January prior to the desired Fall admission year. (ex.: Fall 2015 applicants can apply starting January of 2015).
-As a member of the Council of Graduate Schools, the University of Florida Graduate School abides by the April 15 deadline for students to accept offers of admission (or the next business day, if the 15th falls on a weekend).
+Applications are accepted beginning the January prior to the desired Fall admission year.
+As a member of the Council of Graduate Schools, the University of Florida Graduate School abides by the March 31 deadline for students to accept offers of admission (or the next business day, if the 15th falls on a weekend).
 For more information about the April 15 deadline, please link to the Council of Graduate Schools.

 U.F.
 Graduate School – Information & Requirements